 - Check the size of the opening on new nipples and then periodically as you use them.
 Formula should flow from the nipple in even drops — not a steady stream.
 If the milk flows too quickly, your baby could choke, so discard the nipple.
 If the milk flows too slowly for your baby, consider trying a nipple with more holes, designed for older babies.

 When it comes to preparing infant formula and washing bottles, cleanliness is essential!
-Your baby's immune system isn't fully developed, so he or she is very susceptible to food poisoning from improperly cleaned feeding equipment.
+Your baby's immune system isn't fully developed, so food poisoning from improperly cleaned feeding equipment is a possibility.

 - Remember: The outer "shell" of bottles with disposable bottle bags needs regular washing to destroy bacteria.